- To be a resource for exhibitors - providing information and best practices related to ALA conferences.

 Proposals will be evaluated according to the following criteria:

-- Degree to which purpose and objectives in the presentation offers up to date information focusing on current issues relevant issues faced by library and information professionals.
+- Degree to which purpose and objectives in the presentation offers up-to-date information on current issues faced by library and information professionals.

 - Quality of program presentation and scope